 - In addition, you’ll get the maximum flexibility with prepaid plans.
-If you own an unlocked smartphone that is compatible with both GSM and CDMA networks, you can go any corner of the planet and use that location’s bets service provider’s SIM card.
+If you own an unlocked smartphone that is compatible with both GSM and CDMA networks, you can go to any corner of the planet and use that location’s best service provider’s SIM card.
 You can still change carriers or data packages inside the US.
 One can’t expect more flexibility than this.

 - If you run a small business and can’t afford to pay the premium price, the prepaid plans will benefit you greatly.
-For your employees, you can get different data plans as per their role and requirement.
+For your employees, you can get different data plans as per their roles and requirement.
 So, you’ll get to save money as well as grow the business without any compromise.

 - With the flexibility of having your own phone and less compatibility issue, you can enjoy the latest smartphones.
 Just look for the network compatibility of your phone and your desired carrier’s network technology.
 If your phone supports both GSM and CDMA network technology, you won’t even have to check which carrier you’re using.
 This is the benefit of having more smartphone choices than contract phone plans.

-- We bragged about the phone flexibility but the opposite side of that benefit is that you’ll need to pay full retail price for those unlocked smartphones.
-On the other hand, the contract phone users enjoy the benefit of leasing those phones or buying them with easy monthly installments.
+- We bragged about the phone’s flexibility but the opposite side of that benefit is that you’ll need to pay full retail price for those unlocked smartphones.
+On the other hand, contract phone users enjoy the benefit of leasing those phones or buying them with easy monthly installments.
 Even, the contract phone owners get discounts while buying the phone from their carrier’s online store.

 - Prepaid plan users are always every carrier’s second-top priority.
 So, your data speed may get reduced during network congestion where contract phone users enjoy a full speed.
 So, this might not be a good solution for businesses.

 - Along with the last disadvantage, you get less-priority customer care from those carriers.
-So, if you contact the customer care on a busy day with contract phone users, you might get the solution not so quickly even if the problem is serious and needs immediate attention.
+So, if you contact customer care on a busy day with contract phone users, you might get the solution not so quickly even if the problem is serious and needs immediate attention.

-- There are other lifestyle benefits for certain contract phone customers that are not available for the prepaid phone users.
+- There are other lifestyle benefits for certain contract phone customers that are not available for prepaid phone users.
 This includes some exclusive access or discount offers for food or other consumer products.

 Some Attractive Switching Deals from Verizon